Valentine treat for the whole family

-Celebrating Valentine's Day is not just for couples or people in a relationship, it can also be celebrated as a family or as a group with friends and workmates.
-Some may have second thoughts about celebrating this day over a dinner date or a movie date because of the current health situation.
+Celebrating Valentine is no longer just for couples or people in a relationship.
+It can also be celebrated as a family or as a group with friends and workmates.
+Some may even have second thoughts about celebrating Valentine over a dinner date or a movie date because of the current health situation.

-Which is why, Mang Inasal, one of the leading grilleries in the country is treating its customers with their Take-out and Delivery Blowout promo for Valentine's promo.
+Which is why, Mang Inasal, one of the leading grilleries in the country, is treating its customers to a Take-out and Delivery Blowout promo from February 5 to 19, 2021.

 Families can now celebrate together with their favorite chicken inasal.
 This promo will allow customers to get a free one-piece Chicken inasal large for every purchase of Chicken inasal family size large.
 This promo only applies for takeout and delivery orders.